paradoxe35/paradoxe35/README.md

 - I use to work with Golang for system tools,
 - Elixir for distributed apps,
 - Typescript for web dev, and
-- I'm learning Rust for systems programming.
+- I'm learning Rust for fun 😊.

 I have experience in Typescript and PHP for web development and enjoy working with DevOps tools like Kubernetes, Terraform, Ansible etc.